SiriDB/grafana-siridb-http-example/README.md

 SiriDB can scale data accross multiple pools and each pool can have two servers for redundancy.
 We can play with this concept on a single host by running SiriDB multiple times using different ports.
-In a real scenario you should use different nodes but for now we will create four SiriDB nodes and setup two pools, each with two SiriDB "servers".
+In a real scenario you should use different nodes but for now we will create four SiriDB nodes and setup two pools, each with two SiriDB servers.

 This will create four SiriDB configuration files:
 ```